Pride vs Humility: Differences, Charts, and Activities to Teach Your Kids

 Activity #13

 Nothing destroys insecurity like quality one-on-one time with your child.
-Whether you choose to bake cookies, go to the park, or ride bikes together, keep it a positive experience and let your child know how proud you are of them.
+Whether you bake cookies, go to the park, or ride bikes together, keep it a positive experience and let your child know how proud you are of them.

 what is humility | meaning of humility | pride definition